Avanade/DbEx/README.md

     - { FirstName: Wendy, LastName: Jones, Gender: F, Birthday: 1985-03-18 }
 ```

-Finally, runtime values can be used within the YAML using the value lookup notation; this notation is `^(Key)`.
+Runtime values can be used within the YAML using the value lookup notation; this notation is `^(Key)`.
 This will either reference the [`DataParserArgs`](./src/DbEx/Migration/Data/DataParserArgs.cs) `Parameters` property using the specified key.
 There are two special parameters, being `UserName` and `DateTimeNow`, that reference the same named `DataParserArgs` properties.
 Where not found the extended notation `^(Namespace.Type.Property.Method().etc, AssemblyName)` is used.
 Where the `AssemblyName` is not specified then the default `mscorlib` is assumed.
 The `System` root namespace is optional, i.e. it will be attempted by default.
 The initial property or method for a `Type` must be `static`, in that the `Type` will not be instantiated.
 Example as follows.
 These parameters (`Name=Value` pairs) can also be command-line specified.

 ``` yaml
 Demo: